lilpolymath/AdventOfCode22/README.md

 # AdventOfCode22
-My Solution to Advent of Code.
+My Solutions to Advent of Code.